• The Workplace

 Training

-• Identifying possible mental health issues
+• Responding to disclosures of mental health issues

 • Helping employees find resources